mainjs1/mfc-node2/README.md

 That's why I think that only one directory is enough where all the files are recorded and in most cases don't need a conversion.
 By pressing the model name you get a preview of the current model in the room.
 You can refresh this page later if you are interested in a new situation.
 If the model is called 'no mobile feed' then you will get a link that you can copy and start in a new page of your browser and see what's happening in the room.
 Unfortunately, you can not record this unit with this recorder, but by pressing 'state / online' you can get the stream of that model in your browser.
+I added in `config.yml` the option to edit the date format for the recorded file.

 For advanced users
 ===========